You Watched In Silence Book Review A Sharp Paranaormal Thriller

 You Watched In Silence Book Stats

-Author: H. Lee Justine is an accomplished career ghost writer whose work has been featured in NPR for her work with her clients.
+Author: H. Lee Justine is an accomplished career ghostwriter whose work has been featured on NPR.
 You Watched In Silence is her debut novel.

 Themes: grief, guilt, parasocial relationships, online bullying, boundaries and ethics within family-oriented content creators, the secrets we keep, and the slippery slope of second chances